 Gravitational-wave candidates (or at least the short ones from merging binary black holes which we have detected so far), start off life named by a number in our database.
 This event started life out as G211117.
 After checks and further analysis, to make sure we can’t identify any environmental effects which could have caused the detector to misbehave, candidates are renamed.
 Those which are significant enough to be claimed as a detection get the Gravitational Wave (GW) prefix.
 Those we are less certain of get the LIGO–Virgo Trigger (LVT) prefix.
 The rest of the name is the date in Coordinated Universal Time (UTC).
 The new detection is GW151226.

 Informally though, it is the Boxing Day Event.
 I’m rather impressed that this stuck as the Collaboration is largely US based: it was still Christmas Day in the US when the detection was made, and Americans don’t celebrate Boxing Day anyway.

 We are now publishing the results of the O1 search for binary black holes with a template bank which goes up to total observed binary masses of .
 Therefore we still have to do the same about searches for anything else.
-The results from searches for other compact binaries should appear soon (binary neutron star and neutron star–black hole upper limits).
-It may be a while before we have results looking for continuous waves.
+The results from searches for other compact binaries should appear soon (binary neutron star and neutron star–black hole upper limits; intermediate mass black hole binary upper limits).
+It may be a while before we have all the results looking for continuous waves.